PataphysicalSociety/soupault.app/site/reference-manual.md

 * `site/about.html` → `build/about/index.html`
 * `site/papers/theorems-for-free.html` → `build/papers/theorems-for-free/index.html`

-Note: having a page named `foo.html` and a section directory named `foo/` results in undefined behaviour when clean URLs are on.
-Don’t do that to avoid unpredictable results.
+Note: if you add a page file `foo.html` and a section directory named `foo/`, soupault makes no guarantees about its conflict resolution behavior.
+Just do not do that.

 This is what soupault will make from a source directory, when clean URLs are enabled: